 - 15th Annual Halloween Hoopla

 The 16th annual Halloween Hoopla features interactive performances and games for kids under 10 and their adults, and the return of the Yerba Buena Pumpkin Patch!
 The program culminates in the eagerly awaited Halloween Costume Parade, where everyone is welcome to show off their Halloween finery.
 For more info, visit their website.

 - Celebrate Halloween with Charity and the JAMband

 Park Chalet, San Francisco

 This free family concert for all ages features dancing in disguise, a costume parade, and, of course, some candy.
 Make sure you wear a costume you can really move in.
 Grown-ups are encouraged to dress up, too.
-Charity and the JAMband will perform at 4 pm.
-No reservations necessary.
+Location: 1000 Great Highway, San Francisco.
 For more info, visit their website.